bhavul/Cheat_Sheets/Classification_Model_Pros_And_Cons.md

 				* regression: RSS
 			* Can easily handle qualitative (categorical) features
 			* Out of bag (OOB) estimates can be used for model validation
+			* Can form complex decision boundaries (unlike regular decision tree)
 		* Cons
 			* Not as easy to visually interpret
 			* Does not reduce variance if the features are correlated

+	* Random Forest (improvement over bagging - only choose split from randomly selected subset of all features)
+		* Pros
+			* Decorrelates trees (relative to boosted trees)
+				* important when dealing with mulitple features which may be correlated
+			* reduced variance (relative to regular trees)
+			* Can form complex decision boundaries (unlike regular decision tree)
+			* almost all pros of bagged trees apply here.
+		* Cons
+			* Not as easy to visually interpret

 	* Boosted Trees : Similar to bagging, but learns sequentially and builds off previous trees